DIY carpet stain removal – the hazards of using household carpet cleaning & stain removal products on your carpets…

 2. Dirt attracting residues

 Have you ever wondered why when you clean a patch it gets dirty quicker?
-Most of the supermarket products are detergent based and because you don’t rinse out the product residues after cleaning, then simply the dirt will attract back to the sticky residues like a magnet.
+Most of the supermarket products are detergent based and because many don’t rinse the product after cleaning leaving residues behind.
+Dirt will attract back to the sticky residues like a magnet.
 Imagine washing your hair but not rinsing it out afterwards, the same applies.

 3.Rubbing the carpet

 In an attempt to remove the stain many people just scrub away at the fibres.
 Whilst it may not harm some carpets, there are some where rubbing can seriously damage the fibre.
-Rubbing can cause distortion, piling and damage fibre rigidity.
-Rubbing stains can often spread them further into the carpet.
+This can cause distortion, piling and damage fibre rigidity.
+Rubbing stains can often spread the stain further into the carpet.

-After attempting the stain removal, but being unsuccessful, you’ll be considering calling a professional in, in the hope “he’ll be able to sort it out”.
+After attempting the stain removal, but being unsuccessful, you’ll be considering calling a professional in.
+With the hope “he’ll be able to sort it out”.
 Unfortunately these magic products can literally “lock the stain” in the carpet by physically altering the chemical structure of the stain.
-After calling in a professional carpet cleaner it may now be impossible for them to remove.
+Remember after calling in a professional carpet cleaner it may now be impossible for them to remove.

 - Blot the area with a damp white cloth (DO NOT RUB)